dcarley/puppet-ec2init/README.md

 - Creates a sudoers rule for that user.
 - Disables SSH remote root and password based logins.
 - Logs the host's SSH public key fingerprints.
+- Performs an intial Puppet agent run against a server.

 ### Additional actions